Set up and use Proof of Stake (PoS)

 After the .env

-file mentioned in the previous section has been set up, and a chain has been started in PoS mode, unstaking can be done with the following command in the Staking Smart Contract repo:
+file mentioned in the has been set up, and a chain has been started in PoS mode, staking can be done with the following command in the Staking Smart Contract repo:

 After the .env